Best cheap smartwatch for Android 2024

 Reasons to avoid

-Our TicWatch E3 reviewer had a laundry list of positives when describing it.
+Our TicWatch E3 reviewer had a laundry list of pros lined up when describing it.
 He noted "little to no delay in opening apps or loading up the Play Store on the watch," something you can't say for many fitness watches.
 And on that note, it has heart rate and blood oxygen monitoring for workout and sleep tracking, with the results on par with those he measured on Samsung and Amazfit watches.

 Attribute | Quick look | Score |